wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-article-index-v1.md

 <properties
    pageTitle="HDInsight article index for Azure Management Portal | Windows Azure" description="An index page with links to articles about HDInsight on the Azure Management Portal.
-Microsoft recommends the Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end --> for new Hadoop clusters on HDInsight." services="hdinsight" documentationCenter="na" authors="cjgronlund"
+Microsoft recommends the Azure preview portal for new Hadoop clusters on HDInsight." services="hdinsight" documentationCenter="na" authors="cjgronlund"